 Each county supports its Sheriff’s Department in its yearly budget.
 Amounts are also budgeted for the Assistant Judge salaries, utilities, buildings and grounds maintenance, personnel (each county employs a County Clerk and County Treasurer, by statute), equipment and supplies, insurance, legal and auditing expenses, and more.
 Counties also budget for capital improvements by building a Capital Reserve fund.
 A copy of the current budget may be obtained by contacting the county clerk.

-Assistant Judges are responsible for commissioning of all Notaries Public in their respective counties.
-They, along with the Sheriff, are the face of County Government and are responsible to the constituents who elected them.
+Assistant Judges, along with the Sheriff, are the face of County Government and are responsible to the constituents who elected them.

 Assistant Judges also have a Judicial function.
 They sit as finders of fact in Civil and Family Court, along side of the presiding Superior Court judge – hence the name: ‘Side Judge.”